segmentio/segment-braze-mobile-middleware/README.md

 # Segment<>Braze Middleware

 Official repository explaining the `Braze Debounce Identify()` functionality for customers using both products via direct Segment integration.
 This codebase is only required and maintained for mobile SDK (iOS+Android).
-For `analytics.js` you can directly similar functionality via [source settings](https://app.segment.com).
+For `analytics.js` you can directly access similar functionality via [source settings](https://app.segment.com).
+This contains all the necessary code needed to enable Braze Debounce Identify on mobile client in addition to sample apps to help get you started on (iOS)[/iOS/] and (Android)[/Android/].

 ## What are middlewares?
 Middlewares are a powerful mechanism that can augment the events collected by the SDK.
 A middleware is a simple function that is invoked by the Segment SDK and can be used to monitor, modify or reject events.
 They are available under both analytics-{ [ios](https://segment.com/docs/sources/mobile/ios/#middlewares) | [android](https://segment.com/docs/sources/mobile/android/#middlewares) }